ossf/community/wg-best-practices/README.md

-# wg-best-practices

-This is a top level group

 # Best Practices for Open Source Developers

 [![GitHub Super-Linter](https://github.com/ossf/wg-best-practices-os-developers/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter)

 Anyone is welcome to join our open discussions related to the group's mission and charter.

+This is a top level group

 ## Motivation